haiwen/seafile-admin-docs/manual/setup_binary/installation_pro.md

 !!! tip
     The standard directory `/opt/seafile` is assumed for the rest of this manual.
 If you decide to put Seafile in another directory, some commands need to be modified accordingly

+1. Install cache server (e.g., *Memcached*)

+    ```sh
+    sudo apt-get update
+    sudo apt-get install -y memcached libmemcached-dev
+    ```

+2. Install Python and related libraries

     === "Ubuntu 24.04"
         !!! note
             Debian 12 and Ubuntu 24.04 are now discouraging system-wide installation of python modules with pip.
 It is preferred now to install modules into a virtual environment which keeps them separate from the files installed by the system package manager, and enables different versions to be installed for different applications.
 With these python virtual environments (venv for short) to work, you have to activate the venv to make the packages installed in it available to the programs you run.
 That is done here with `source python-venv/bin/activate`.

         ```sh
-    sudo apt-get update

         sudo apt-get install -y python3 python3-dev python3-setuptools python3-pip libmysqlclient-dev ldap-utils libldap2-dev python3.12-venv
-    sudo apt-get install -y memcached libmemcached-dev

         # create the data directory
         mkdir /opt/seafile
         cd /opt/seafile

         # create the vitual environment in the python-venv directory
         python3 -m venv python-venv

         # activate the venv
         source python-venv/bin/activate
         # Notice that this will usually change your prompt so you know the venv is active

         # install packages into the active venv with pip (sudo isn't needed because this is installing in the venv, not system-wide).
         pip3 install --timeout=3600 django==4.2.* future==1.0.* mysqlclient==2.2.* \
             pymysql pillow==10.4.* pylibmc captcha==0.6.* markupsafe==2.0.1 jinja2 sqlalchemy==2.0.* \
             psd-tools django-pylibmc django_simple_captcha==0.6.* djangosaml2==1.9.* pysaml2==7.3.* pycryptodome==3.20.* cffi==1.17.0 lxml python-ldap==3.4.* gevent==24.2.*
         ```
     === "Debian 12"
         !!! note
             Debian 12 and Ubuntu 24.04 are now discouraging system-wide installation of python modules with pip.
 It is preferred now to install modules into a virtual environment which keeps them separate from the files installed by the system package manager, and enables different versions to be installed for different applications.
 With these python virtual environments (venv for short) to work, you have to activate the venv to make the packages installed in it available to the programs you run.
 That is done here with `source python-venv/bin/activate`.

         ```sh
-    sudo apt-get update
         sudo apt-get install -y python3 python3-dev python3-setuptools python3-pip libmariadb-dev-compat ldap-utils libldap2-dev libsasl2-dev python3.11-venv
-    sudo apt-get install -y memcached libmemcached-dev

         # create the data directory
         mkdir /opt/seafile
         cd /opt/seafile

         # create the vitual environment in the python-venv directory
         python3 -m venv python-venv

         # activate the venv
         source python-venv/bin/activate
         # Notice that this will usually change your prompt so you know the venv is active

         # install packages into the active venv with pip (sudo isn't needed because this is installing in the venv, not system-wide).
         pip3 install --timeout=3600  django==4.2.* future==0.18.* mysqlclient==2.1.* pymysql pillow==10.0.* pylibmc captcha==0.4 markupsafe==2.0.1 jinja2 sqlalchemy==2.0.18 psd-tools django-pylibmc django_simple_captcha==0.5.* djangosaml2==1.5.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.15.1 lxml python-ldap==3.4.3
         ```
     === "Ubuntu 22.04/Debian 11"

         ```sh
         # on  (on , it is almost the same)
-    apt-get update
         apt-get install -y python3 python3-dev python3-setuptools python3-pip python3-ldap libmysqlclient-dev ldap-utils libldap2-dev dnsutils
-    apt-get install -y memcached libmemcached-dev
         apt-get install -y poppler-utils

         # create the data directory
         mkdir /opt/seafile
         cd /opt/seafile
         sudo pip3 install --timeout=3600 django==4.2.* future==1.0.* mysqlclient==2.2.*  \
             pymysql pillow==10.4.* pylibmc captcha==0.6.* markupsafe==2.0.1 jinja2 sqlalchemy==2.0.* \
             psd-tools django-pylibmc django_simple_captcha==0.6.* djangosaml2==1.95.* pysaml2==7.2.* pycryptodome==3.16.* cffi==1.15.1 python-ldap==3.4.3 lxml gevent==24.2.*
         ```

 ### Creating user seafile